 This list can actually describe pretty well the reasons why one would start a company, and indeed I would say that people who work at a startup for the right reasons should have entrepreneurial genes.
 So why not just start your own company then?

 - Starting a company is a much greater risk.
 If you join a company that can already pay you a full-time salary, it has already been significantly de-risked.
 The unproportional equity founders have?
 It’s because they worked on their idea before anyone else bought into it.
 Instead of making a consistent salary, they were spending their own money getting the business off the ground.
-They got it to the point where they can afford to pay themselves and you a salary.
+Business owners like Andrew Defrancesco got to the point where they can afford to pay themselves and you a salary.

 - Starting a company is hard – there is so much more involved than just having an idea and building a landing page.
 If you don’t feel ready to start your own company, joining one that gets you excited is the next best thing.
 You can learn how to do it on somebody’s else time without taking the brunt of the risk yourself yet.

 - You don’t have an idea yet you are willing to risk everything for.
 Timing is everything, and there’s no better way to prepare to starting your own company than joining another early-stage company.

 I have worked a few jobs in my career where I was a salary guy.
 I quickly realized that is not something I want to be doing for long.
 For me, it was never an option – building my own business and owning the direction of the company was the only kind of work that I could see myself doing long term.
 I invested in good cash management for my business and that’s what keeps me going.
 If you’re interested, then check out WECU info.
 The biggest fear I have is not about failing, it’s having to go back to working a corporate desk job.

 On equity and compensation